-Make an autumn leaf bowl using a balloon
+Make an autumn leaf bowl

 If you’ve collected any colourful autumn leaves yet, this a lovely activity to do with them.
 It will require a bit of patience though, as it takes a few days to complete.

 Some heavy books for pressing the leaves in

 Tinfoil (or cling film)

 1. Go for a walk and collect a range of autumn leaves, maple or sycamore leaves work well for this.

 2. Remove the lumpy stalk from the leaves, then flatten them between sheets of paper and under some heavy books for a day or so.

 3. Blow up your balloon so it’s the same size as the bowl you’re using.

 4. Pour half of your glue into a container from your recycling bin (something you don’t want to get ruined) and mix it with a very small amount of water (around one tablespoon).